eclipse-ditto/ditto-examples/mqtt-bidirectional/README.md

 #### Receive

-There are many options to receive Messages on your Device.
-We could apply a payload mapping function for outgoing messages from ditto (as well as incoming mapping - see [here](#Payloadmapping)) but in this tutorial we receive the full Ditto Protocol Message for the simplicity.
+There are many options to receive messages on your device.
+We could apply a payload mapping function for outgoing messages from Eclipse-Ditto (as well as incoming mapping - see [here](#Payloadmapping)) but in this tutorial we will receive the full Ditto-Protocol message for the sake of simplicity.

-For now we just accept the fact, that our device get's messages under the main topic (defined in the connection - see [here](#Create_MQTT_Connection)), in this tutorial: `ditto-tutorial/` and it's thingId `my.test:octopus/` plus a "command" topic (in this example:) `LED`
+For now we just accept the fact, that our device get messages under the main topic (defined in the connection - see [here](#Create_MQTT_Connection)): `ditto-tutorial/` and it's thingId `my.test:octopus/` plus a "command" topic (in this example:) `LED`

-> It's not part of this tutorial to show how to establish a wireless or mqtt connection.
-For further questions see the code in `main.cpp` and it's comments.
+> It's not part of this tutorial to show how to establish a wireless or a mqtt connection.
+For further questions, see the code in `main.cpp` and it's comments.

-In the message received callback `messageReceived` we can now handle the incoming message:
+In the `messageReceived` callback, we can now handle the incoming message:
 ```c++
 void messageReceived(char* topic, byte* payload, unsigned int length) {